wp-plugins/jetpack-extras/readme.txt

 *   Ability to control button placement, above, below, or both of the post content

-Used to include Pinterest, this is now Part of JetPack Core.
+This Plugin Used to include a Pinterest, however this is now Part of JetPack Core.

 Twitter button temprarily removed for this Maintainece fix